 6. Sex is a way she gives love.

 I am absolutely not implying that women are obliged to give sex when they don’t want to, but sometimes, she may recognize her partner’s need for sex and, despite her own lack of inclination, she may want to meet his need.
-If there is relational warmth and good will, this offering can be a real gift of love.
-It can frustrate her efforts when her partner insists, "But I want you to want it!" because he discounts her motive of love, insisting that sex drive should be her real, if only, impetus.
+If there are relational warmth and goodwill, this offering can be a real gift of love.
+It can frustrate her efforts when her partner insists, "But I want you to want it!" because he discounts her motive of love, insisting that sex drive should be her real impetus.
 But because she often feels desire after arousal, she often also finds herself glad that she started making love.
 Some women find deep satisfaction in sexual intercourse, even if it comes without her orgasm.
 While most of the time we want to feel like we’re on the same page with our partner before having sex, sometimes it’s having sex that gets us on that same page.

 Men and women both need to feel deeply attached to their partner for happiness.
 But our starting place is often different.
 Emotional intimacy combined with sexual intimacy is the combination that creates a passionate marriage or partnership.